mittelaltergouda/SC-Griefing-Counter/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request für SC-Griefing-Counter
+# Pull Request for SC-Griefing-Counter

-## Lizenzbestätigung
+## License Confirmation

-- [ ] Ich habe die [Lizenzbedingungen (LICENSE.txt)](../LICENSE.txt) und [Beitragsrichtlinien (CONTRIBUTING.md)](../CONTRIBUTING.md) vollständig gelesen und verstanden.
+- [ ] I have completely read and understood the [license terms (LICENSE.txt)](../LICENSE.txt) and [contribution guidelines (CONTRIBUTING.md)](../CONTRIBUTING.md).
-- [ ] Ich stimme ausdrücklich zu, dass mein Beitrag unter die in LICENSE.txt beschriebene Lizenz gestellt wird.
+- [ ] I expressly agree that my contribution will be licensed under the license described in LICENSE.txt.
-- [ ] Ich erteile hiermit meine unwiderrufliche Zustimmung, dass mein Beitrag in Zukunft ohne weitere Benachrichtigung unter eine andere Lizenz gestellt werden darf, falls das SC-Griefing-Counter-Projekt dies erfordert.
+- [ ] I hereby grant my irrevocable consent that my contribution may be placed under a different license in the future without further notice, if required by the SC-Griefing-Counter project.

-## Beschreibung der Änderungen
+## Description of Changes

 <!--
-Bitte beschreibe hier ausführlich die Änderungen, die du vorgenommen hast.
+Please describe in detail the changes you have made.
-- Was wurde geändert oder hinzugefügt?
+- What was changed or added?
-- Warum wurden diese Änderungen vorgenommen?
+- Why were these changes made?
-- Gibt es besondere Aspekte, die bei der Überprüfung beachtet werden sollten?
+- Are there specific aspects that should be considered during review?
 -->

-## Checkliste
+## Checklist

-- [ ] Ich halte mich an den im Projekt verwendeten Code-Stil
+- [ ] I adhere to the code style used in the project
-- [ ] Ich habe alle erforderlichen Tests angepasst oder neue Tests hinzugefügt
+- [ ] I have adjusted all necessary tests or added new tests
-- [ ] Meine Änderungen verursachen keine neuen Warnungen oder Fehler
+- [ ] My changes do not cause any new warnings or errors
-- [ ] Ich habe meine Änderungen lokal getestet
+- [ ] I have tested my changes locally

-## Betroffene Dateien
+## Affected Files

 <!--
-Liste hier bitte alle betroffenen Dateien auf
+Please list all affected files here
 -->

-## Verbundene Issues
+## Related Issues

 <!--
-Falls dieser Pull Request mit einem oder mehreren Issues zusammenhängt, verweise bitte hier darauf (z.B.
-"Fixes #123", "Relates to #456") -->
+If this Pull Request is related to one or more issues, please reference them here (e.g., "Fixes #123", "Relates to #456") -->